mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 [00:01:53] **Luca:** Yeah, absolutely.
-Um, so platform engineering, I, I define it as the science, but really the art as well of designing and really bringing together all the different tech and tools that you have in an organization, especially.

-You're kind of mid-size, large size enterprise engineer organizations and bring all of that tech and tools into one golden path that enables, um, developers sell service and at the same time reduces the cognitive load on the individual developer and the individual contributor.
-And so these golden paths, um, are most often referred to as an internal developer platform or Id.
+Um, so platform engineering, I, I define it as the science, but really the art as well of designing and really bringing together all the different tech and tools that you have in an organization, especially you're kind of mid-size, large size enterprise engineer organizations and bring all of that tech and tools into one golden path that enables, um, developers sell service and at the same time reduces the cognitive load on the individual developer and the individual contributor.
+And so these golden paths, um, are most often referred to as an internal developer platform or IDP.

 and that IDP is built by a platform engineering team or internal platform team, or platform team.
 And uh, the, the kind of like the key principle of of platform